IAAR-Shanghai/xFinder/README.md

 </div>

 ## :zap: Quick Start
-1. Ensure you have Python 3.10.0+.
+1. **Ensure Compatibility**: Ensure you have Python 3.10.0+.
-2. Prepare the LLM outputs that you want to evaluate.
+2. **Prepare QA pairs & LLM Outputs**: Prepare the LLM outputs that you want to evaluate.
-   1. You need to provide a `.json` file including original question, key answer type (alphabet / short_text / categorical_label / math), LLM output, standard answer range.
+   - provide a `.json` file including original question, key answer type (alphabet / short_text / categorical_label / math), LLM output, standard answer range.
-   2. Refer to [`demo/example.json`](demo/example.json) for the detailed form.
-3. Deploy xFinder model, you can choose either [xFinder-qwen1505]() or [xFinder-llama38it]().

-Here's two methods to use xfinder:
+   - For a detailed example of the expected format, refer to [`demo/example.json`](demo/example.json).
+3. **Deploy the xFinder Model**: Choose between two models for deployment, [xFinder-qwen1505](https://huggingface.co/IAAR-Shanghai/xFinder-qwen1505) or [xFinder-llama38it](https://huggingface.co/IAAR-Shanghai/xFinder-llama38it).
+4. **Finish Configuration**: Compile the above details into a configuration file.
+For configuration details, see [`demo\xfinder_config.yaml`](demo/xfinder_config.yaml).

+After setting up the configuration file, you have two methods to proceed with the evaluation:

 **1. Use with install:**
 ```bash
 > git clone  git@github.com:IAAR-Shanghai/xFinder.git